software-engr-full-stack/kubernetes-the-hard-way-aws/README.md

 # Requirements (TODO)
-  cfssl: follow instructions on how to install or `go get github.com/cloudflare/cfssl/cmd/...` (must be inside a module (have go.mod in directory you're executing the `go get` command))
+  cfssl: follow instructions on how to install or `go install github.com/cloudflare/cfssl/cmd/...` (must be inside a module (have go.mod in directory you're executing the `go get` command)) (asdf reshim, rehash, delete other Go versions)

   pip install pyyaml cryptography ansible